The Music of Kalaupapa

 The rich history of music written at Kalaupapa is being celebrated by some of Hawai`i’s most well-known musicians in a virtual concert, “The Music of Kalaupapa.”
-The concert, which originally aired in October, is being rebroadcast as a special holiday event December 19th at 1pm - January 3rd.
+The concert, which originally aired in October 2020, is now available to watch on this page.
 The event is sponsored by Ka ‘Ohana O Kalaupapa.

-The concert serves as a fundraiser for The Kalaupapa Memorial which will list the names of the nearly 8,000 men, women and children who were taken from their families and forcibly isolated at Kalaupapa between 1866 and 1969 because of government policies regarding leprosy.
+The concert served as a fundraiser for The Kalaupapa Memorial which will list the names of the nearly 8,000 men, women and children who were taken from their families and forcibly isolated at Kalaupapa between 1866 and 1969 because of government policies regarding leprosy.

 “The music of Kalaupapa is one of the most inspiring parts of this history, showing how people could overcome the sadness and separation,” said Valerie Monson, Executive Director of Ka ‘Ohana O Kalaupapa.
 “We believe the music helped people to heal and to find hope.”